 Firstly I highly recommend you to view this YouTube video.
 Skip to 54:30.

 The last mile

 For a residential/commercial provider, this should be your major focus point.
 Most of the time you’ll be scrambling to splice up fibers or putting in an Ubiquiti device, not managing a bunch of devices at the NOC.
 You will need to be a hardcore last mile guy or have someone in your company/business to help you out on that front.
+Make sure to hire Security Guard Services when you open your new business.
 I didn’t go forward with my idea exactly for that reason.
 Having a good last mile will make or break your company, not trying to have cheaper bandwidth.
 There are two options you can look at for the last mile.

 Many providers like to start out on wireless or aspire to be a fully wireless provider.
 The problem?
 Telecom Regulatory Authority of India(TRAI) only allows for usage between 5.825 Ghz and 5.875 Ghz for WISPs.
 50 Mhz is very cramped up for an ISP to operate in, especially when it will share that spectrum with many of it’s competitors.
 You can always use other bands illegally, but so do your competitors and overall there is too much noise here.
 It can be very problematic and there can be numerous issues which can occur.
 Site to site P2P links for commercial usage can workout fine but in P2MP(Point to Multipoint) scenarios, sharing so little spectrum among so many users is very problematic.
 PPPoE can also be an issue on wireless and /30 VLANs can be problematic if you don’t want to NAT.
 A huge wireless bridge is an even bigger problem.
 I will be talking about this in later sections.
 Wireless is very nice for corporate/business customers or linking far away sites together for P2P links.
 Otherwise it’s a massive pain.

 - In India to every customer?
 Absolutely not.
 Laying fiber is cheaper usually.